TDD365/TDDSCF/ANTHROPIC-EXCLUSION-ADDENDUM.md

 b.
 A pattern of violations may result in the contributor being blocked from further participation in the project, at maintainer discretion.

-c.
-This policy is enforced at the project/repository level only.
-It does not purport to restrict what any downstream recipient of GPLv3-licensed code may do with their own copy, including their own use of Anthropic models on that code, as GPLv3 itself does not permit restricting downstream freedoms of that kind.

-## 5. Relationship to the GPLv3 license

-Nothing in this addendum modifies, limits, or supersedes the rights granted to any recipient of this software under GPLv3.
-This addendum governs **contribution acceptance policy only** and is a project-governance document, not a license term binding on redistribution or use of the software itself.